Rishi Sunak early frontrunner in race for new UK PM | Politics

 However, Sunak's camp has been asserting that the video with very personal references to his humble Indian-origin family heritage, going back to his maternal grandmother Sraksha's migration to Britain from east Africa, was put together in the hours after Johnson's resignation became imminent.

-According to Oddschecker UK, Sunak is in a clear lead with the bookies followed by other prospective candidates yet to declare such as UK Foreign Secretary Liz Truss and UK Defence Secretary Ben Wallace.
+According to Oddschecker UK, Sunak is in a clear lead with the bookies followed by other prospective candidates yet to declare such as UK Foreign Secretary Liz Truss and UK Defence Secretary Ben Wallace -- before he announced his intention not to run.

 Nigerian-origin former equalities minister Kemi Badenoch, 42, became the latest candidate to declare her candidacy.
 Tory backbencher Steve Baker has withdrawn his bid to throw his support behind Goan-origin Suella Braverman, the Attorney General who was among the first to declare her intention to compete for the top job.
 With senior Conservative backbencher Tom Tugendhat, that takes the tally of contenders to four with many others expected to line up in the coming days.